IAR CV 11

-The IAR CV 11 was a Romanian fighter prototype in 1930, designed by Elie Carafoli, and it was IAR's first original aircraft.
+The IAR CV 11 was a Romanian fighter prototype in 1930, designed by Elie Carafoli and Lucien Virmoux (their initials giving the plane the CV designation).
+It was IAR's first original aircraft.

 Development

-In early 1930 a contest was called by the ARR for a new fighter type to equip its squadrons.
+In early 1930 a contest was called by the Royal Romanian Air Force for a new fighter type to equip its squadrons.
 During July and October, seven foreign types were tested at an airfield near Bucharest.
 No decision was made, however, since none of the contenders reached the minimal speed limit set by the requirements at 300 km/h.
 Despite the inconclusive results, the favourite plane seemed to be the chunky-looking Polish P.Z.L.
 P.1/II prototype, registered SP-ADO.
 During the same period, the air force commission was informed that a new fighter prototype had been completed at I.A.R., and it had reached an impressive 319 km/h top speed during initial test flights.